awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 The call to AWS KMS GenerateDataKeyWithoutPlaintext MUST use the configured AWS KMS client to make the call.
 The operation MUST call AWS KMS GenerateDataKeyWithoutPlaintext with a request constructed as follows:

-- `KeyId` MUST be the configured KMS key identifier.
+- `KeyId` MUST be the configured KMS Key ARN.
-- `NumberOfBytes` MUST be the 32.
+- `NumberOfBytes` MUST be 32.
 - `EncryptionContext` MUST be the [encryption context for branch keys](#encryption-context).

 If the call to AWS KMS GenerateDataKeyWithoutPlaintext succeeds, the operation MUST use the `ciphertextBlob` as the